robin-ochieng/retro-data-model/docs/HELP.md

 - Top bar
   - App branding and quick navigation.
 - Left navigation (tabs)
-  - Select the Line of Business (Property or Casualty) and step through the tabs (e.g., Client Details, EPI Summary, Treaty Statistics, etc.).
+  - Select the Line of Business (Property or Casualty) and step through the tabs in order.
 - Main workspace
   - Forms and tables for data entry with inline validation and autosave status.